 Let us go to Shophetim (Judges) 1:34.

-Does that look like flat-level ground to you?
+Does that look like flat level ground to you?
 You can only pasture your goats; you cannot grow crops.
-Because there are no fields in that mountain, that is only good for goatgrass, that is only good for grazing.
+Because there are no fields in that mountain, that is only good for goat grass, that is only good for grazing.
 Thus saith Abib of God.
-Oof.

 So, effectively that means the children of Israel dwelt in the hills, because they could not drive the Canaanites out of the valleys.
 Where did the Wave Sheaf offering come from?
-Does anyone think about that?
+Anyone think about that?
 Let us keep going.

 Abib of God; 30th March 2021.

 “It is a great picture displaying wild barley growing in good ground.
 [Which means the rest of Israel is bad ground?]
 If you zoom in, you can see the consistency of all of these barley heads due to the fact that they are growing in good ground and not stony/rocky ground.
 That is a characteristic trait associated with the wild barley.”